Cara Gainer: Professional career

-Gainer turned professional in January 2020 after LET Q-School, and joined the LET Access Series.
+Gainer turned professional in January 2020 after the LET Q-School, and joined the LET Access Series.

 In 2020, she recorded four top-20 finishes in five starts including a runner-up finish at the Czech Ladies Challenge in Prague.
 She ended the year in second place on the Order of Merit behind Tiia Koivisto, earning promotion to the Ladies European Tour (LET).
 She was also crowned LETAS Rookie of the Year.

 In her rookie LET season, Gainer finished 90th in the Race to Costa del Sol.
-In 2022 she ended the season 41st, after she recorded a career-best finish of second at the Belgian Ladies Open, one stroke behind Linn Grant.
+In 2022 she ended the season 41st, after she recorded a second place finish at the Belgian Ladies Open, one stroke behind Linn Grant.
 She held the overnight lead at the season finale, the Andalucia Costa Del Sol Open De España, after a 7-under 66 in the opening round, but then produced three rounds of 72 to finish tied 14th.

-Gainer opened the 2023 season with a tie for 9th at the Magical Kenya Ladies Open, having sat in 3rd ahead of the final round.
+In 2023, Gainer finished 3rd at the La Sella Open and lost a playoff at the Amundi German Masters to Kristýna Napoleaová to finish the season 16th in the Order of Merit.
+She captured her maiden LET title at the 2025 Lalla Meryem Cup by birdying the first hole in a playoff against Diksha Dagar.